Jose Trevino Player Props: Yankees vs. Rangers

 Jose Trevino At The Plate

-- Trevino is hitting .250 with two doubles, two home runs and two walks.
+- Trevino has two doubles, two home runs and two walks while hitting .250.

 - Trevino has gotten a hit in 11 of 16 games this year (68.8%), with multiple hits twice.

-- He has gone deep in two of 16 games played this year, and in 3.4% of his plate appearances.
+- In 16 games played this year, he has hit a homer in two of them.

-- In five games this year (31.3%), Trevino has picked up an RBI, including two games with multiple runs batted in.
+- Trevino has driven in a run in five games this year (31.3%), including two games with multiple runs batted in.

-- He has scored in five games this year (31.3%), but has had no multi-run games.
+- He has scored in five of 16 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.